Rhea-Braithwaite/IntrotoIM/midtermProject/journal.md

 balls speed increased.
 If a life is lost, then the speed is reset.
 - If the user wins all the levels, then a final congratulatory screen is displayed, and a Restart Button is displayed that the user can select to restart from Level 1.

+## NOTE
+[Click Here](https://github.com/Rhea-Braithwaite/IntrotoIM/tree/main/February9) to see the inital Block Breaker that I did.
+This was used as the foundation and I built on it to create this new version.

 ## February 22, 2021

 ### Accomplished Today: